 Water is my personal favorite.
 Water is origin of life in many aspects.
 As earthly creatures we cannot survive without Water, our bodies are made up mostly of this element.
 Emotion is abound in this element.
 It is love, family, friendships.
 Water can also represent psychic energy, as well as healing, intuition, and cleansing.
 Water has the power to extinguish Fire, and can erode solid rock.
 The fluid motion of water is soothing, calming, and relaxing.
 It is no surprise Water carries a deep feminine aspect; emotions, compassion, and the subconscious.
 Water is considered a passive element.
 Water represents the direction of West, and in general, the color blue.

 Also known as The Fifth Element, Quintessence, Aether or Ether.
 Spirit is the culmination of all.
 The invisible matter that binds all forces and energies.
 Origin of source and soul.
 Some even consider it as a universal dark energy, the glue that connects all things.
 Spirit is pure and it is perfect.
 Spirit is the driving force of all the elements and all the energies.
 Spirit is balance.
-It is my belief that Spirit is the Beginning and End, Alpha and Omega, if you will.
+It is my belief that Spirit is the Beginning and End, Alpha and Omega.
 I honor it as Creation itself.